Updated November 16, 2020

 If you find that you’ve got more employees working outside the office, you’re not alone.
-Whether you’re expanding your workforce, offering employees more flexible work-from-home options, or responding to COVID-19 related shelter-in-place orders, giving employees the option to work remotely is something many businesses are thinking about more seriously.
+Whether you’re expanding your workforce, offering employees a more flexible way to work, or extending work-from-home policies you created to respond to COVID-19, giving employees the option to work remotely is something many businesses are thinking about more actively.

-Between 2005 to 2017, there was a 159% increase in remote work.
-Recent studies also suggest that nearly 43% of full-time American employees say they want to work remotely more often and that more than one-third of US jobs can be done remotely.
-While working remotely has lots of benefits, there are also some hurdles to clear to make it a reality.
+From 2005 to 2017, there was a 159% increase in remote work.
+Recent studies also suggest that nearly 43% of full-time American employees say they want to work remotely more often and that more than a third of US jobs can be done remotely.
+While remote work has lots of benefits, there are also some hurdles to clear to make it a reality.

 Whether you classify a worker as an employee or independent contractor matters to both your payroll calculations and the IRS.
 You have to withhold and pay state income taxes for most employees, but contractors are on the hook for their own taxes.